A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-Also in the multi-channel setting, Christodoulou et al.~\cite{christodoulou2018strategic} consider a game theoretic setting where \things may deviate from any prescribed protocol.
-The authors give protocols from which no \thing will unilaterally deviate and which provide probablistic latency guarantees.
+In a multi-channel setting, with and without CD, Christodoulou et al.~\cite{christodoulou2018strategic} consider a game theoretic setting where \things may deviate from any prescribed protocol.
+The authors give protocols from which no \thing will unilaterally deviate and that provide probabilistic latency guarantees.

-Finally, recent work by Bender et al. ~\cite{bender:coded} investigates a problem variant where at most an integer $\kappa\geq 1$ simultaneous successful transmissions are possible.
-This model is reminiscent of~\cite{hradovich2020contention} (in Section~\ref{sec:aqt-results}), and it captures the newer radio technology that can decode a limited number of concurrent transmissions.
-Here, the notion of CD alters slightly, where \things can distinguish between an empty slot and a slot with multiple transmissions; however, \things do not learn whether the number of transmissions in any slot exceeds or is at most $\kappa$ (unless they are one of the senders).
+Finally, recent work by Bender et al. \cite{bender:coded} investigates a problem variant where at most an integer $\kappa\geq 1$ simultaneous successful transmissions are possible.
+This model is reminiscent of~\cite{hradovich2020contention} (in Section~\ref{sec:aqt-results}), and it captures newer radio technology that can decode a limited number of concurrent transmissions.
+Here, the notion of CD alters slightly: \things can distinguish between an empty slot and a slot with multiple transmissions, but they do not learn whether the number of transmissions in any slot exceeds or is at most $\kappa$ (unless they are one of the senders).
 Here, the authors show that a throughput of $1-o(1)$ is possible.